-- 1. Pre-development conditions including: - a.
-General climatology (typical temperatures, precipitation, air flows, etc.), terrain type and topography; and - b.
-Baseline ambient concentrations of criteria air contaminants (total suspended particulates, particulate matter (PM{10} , $PM{2.5}$), nitrogen oxides, sulphur dioxide and carbon monoxide); - 2.
-Potential impacts from project emissions during construction, operation and closure phases: - a.
-Estimate emissions from all project sources including fugitive dust; - b.
-Predict total carbon emissions on an annual basis and over the life of the NICO Project - c.
-Predict local and regional dispersion of the project emissions and resulting ambient concentrations and deposition of pollutants; - d.
-Compare predicted ambient concentrations and deposition rates to relevant ambient air quality guidelines and standards; - e.
-Discuss potential sources of contaminants from the handling and transport of ore and concentrate; - f.
-Discuss any potential links between predicted air quality impacts and other valued components such as water quality, fish, wildlife and human health; and - 3.
-Monitoring, mitigation and adaptive management strategies: - a.
-Use predicted ambient air quality concentrations to design an appropriate monitoring program and to develop mitigation and adaptive management strategies to minimize emissions of criteria air contaminants; - b.
-Describe specific mitigation and adaptive management strategies to minimize contamination by fugitive dust from the handling and transport of raw ore and concentrate; and - c.
-Describe any offsets proposed to mitigate carbon emissions; - d.
-Describe specific mitigation and adaptive management strategies to minimize incineration emissions and to ensure compliance with the Canadian Council of Ministers of the Environment Canada-Wide Standards for Dioxins and Furans and Canada-Wide Standards for Mercury Emissions.
+- 1. Pre-development conditions including: - a. general climatology (typical temperatures, precipitation, air flows, etc.), terrain type and topography; and - b. baseline ambient concentrations of criteria air contaminants (total suspended particulates, particulate matter (PM10, PM2.51 nitrogen oxides, sulphur dioxide and carbon monoxide). - 2.
+Potential impacts from project emissions during construction, operation and closure phases: - a. estimate criteria air contaminant emissions from all project sources including fugitive dust; - b. predict annual carbon emissions over the life of the mine and describe any offsets proposed to mitigate carbon emissions; - c. predict local and regional dispersion of the project emissions and resulting ambient concentrations and deposition of pollutants using an established air quality model; - d. compare predicted ambient concentrations and deposition rates to relevant ambient air quality guidelines and standards; - e. discuss potential sources and quantities of contaminants from the handling and transport of ore and concentrate, and their expected deposition range; and - f. discuss and quantify any potential links between predicted air quality impacts and other valued components such as water quality, fish, wildlife and human health. - 3.
+Monitoring, mitigation and adaptive management strategies: - a. use predicted ambient air quality concentrations to design an appropriate monitoring program and to develop mitigation and adaptive management strategies to minimize emissions of criteria air contaminants; - b. describe specific mitigation, adaptive management strategies and monitoring methods, to minimize contamination by fugitive dust from the handling and transport of raw ore and concentrate and the processing operations; and - c. develop and describe an incineration management plan.